Hormone Replacement: Estrogen & Progesterone

 How does one know whether they are receiving adequate amounts of replacement hormones?

 Blood tests determine deficiencies.
-Blood tests also determine whether adequate replacement has been prescribed.
+Blood tests also determine whether an adequate replacement has been prescribed.
 All people will absorb, assimilate, and respond to hormones differently than others.
 If the proper blood level (therefore tissue level) is not achieved, then the full benefit of hormone replacement is not realized.
 We want hormone levels to be optimal and protective.

 What about Evista and Fosamax?

 Evista (Raloxifine) is in a class of drugs known as designer estrogens.
 Studies show that these compounds are somewhat effective in increasing bone mass although not as effective as estrogen, progesterone and testosterone.
 Designer estrogens do not relieve any of the side effects of menopause and might even increase them.
 Fosamax is a non-hormone treatment to block bone loss and prevent osteoporosis.
 It has been associated with a multitude of side effects, especially gastrointestinal problems.
-Neither designer estrogens nor Fosamax are as effective as natural estrogen, progesterone and testosterone at preventing osteoporosis.
+Neither designer estrogens nor Fosamax is as effective as natural estrogen, progesterone and testosterone at preventing osteoporosis.

 Are there other hormones I should replace?
 What about men?